Food at Arisia

 Because the Staff Den operates from a Westin room, we are limited in what can be done and served there.
 We do our best to meet the needs of staff who are short on time or whose shifts at the con require them to work during regular meal hours.
 If your job is making mealtimes difficult please speak to your Division Head about the options available.

-Additional details on this year's trucks will be posted as soon as the trucks are confirmed.
+Additional details on this year's trucks will be posted as soon as we get them.